rafasgj/tether/README.md

 If your camera provides RAW files, you will want to use it to capture the images, and this will require that you have LibRaw installed.
 Anything, from version 0.18 will do, but use the most recent available.

+### Indirect Dependencies

+This software has some dependencies that might help on its use, but are not mandatory.
+These dependencies often show as optional dependencies of libraries and components used.

+* Gnome Virtual File System - gvfs
+* Udisks2